maddybartlett/Bio_Based_Reps_for_RL/README.md

 ### Analysis:

-If you have run your own experiments,
+If you have run your own experiments, change data_folder path if required (cell 8).

+Run script. <br>
+If you want to save the figures, uncomment the relevant lines and change the location and filename (optional).

 ## Citation: